bcc-code/bcc-decision-records/docs/index.md

 ---
-title: Decision Records for BCC IT
+title: Overview
 ---

+# Decision Records for BCC IT

 The purpose of *decision records* is both to document organisation-wide decisions and to provide a process for making these decisions.